ClintHarding/Letterboxd-Clone/README.md

 # Letterboxd Clone

 This is a clone of the popular movie and film review website [Letterboxd](https://letterboxd.com/).
 The clone aims to replicate the core features and user experience of the original site, allowing users to discover, rate, and review movies.
-It is built using [technologies/frameworks you used] and serves as a demonstration of web development skills.
+It is built using HTML, CSS, jQuery, PHP, AWS RDS, TMDB API and serves as a demonstration of web development skills.

 ## Table of Contents